-Specify arguments to XtGrabButton or XtGrabKey.
+void XtRegisterGrabAction(action_proc, owner_events, event_mask, pointer_mode); action_proc Specifies the action procedure to search for in translation tables. owner_events event_mask pointer_mode keyboard_mode Specify arguments to XtGrabButton or XtGrabKey.
 XtRegisterGrabAction adds the specified action_proc to a list known to the translation manager.
+When a widget is realized, or when the translations of a realized ation manager.
 When a widget is realized, or when the translations of a realized widget or the accelerators installed on a realized widget are modified, its translation table and any installed accelerators are scanned for action procedures on this list.
 If any are invoked on ButtonPress or KeyPress events as the only or final event in a sequence, the Intrinsics will call XtGrabButton or XtGrabKey for the widget with every button or KeyCode which maps to the event detail field, passing the specified owner_events, event_mask, pointer_mode, and keyboard_mode.
-For ButtonPress events, the modifiers specified in the grab are determined directly from the translation specification and confine_to and cursor are specified as None.
-For KeyPress events, if the translation table entry specifies colon (:) in the modifier list, the modifiers are determined by calling the key translator procedure registered for the display and calling XtGrabKey for every combination of standard modifiers which map the KeyCode to the specified event detail KeySym, and ORing any modifiers specified in the translation table entry, and event_mask is ignored.
+For Button-Press events, the modifiers specified in the grab are determined directly from the translation specification and confine_to and cursor are specified as None.
+For Key-Press events, if the translation table entry specifies colon (:) in the modifier list, the modifiers are determined by calling the key translator procedure registered for the display and calling XtGrabKey for every combination of standard modifiers which map the KeyCode to the specified event detail KeySym, and ORing any modifiers specified in the translation table entry, and event_mask is ignored.
 If the translation table entry does not specify colon in the modifier list, the modifiers specified in the grab are those specified in the translation table entry only.
-For both ButtonPress and KeyPress events, don'tcare modifiers are ignored unless the translation entry explicitly specifies "Any" in the modifiers field.
+For both ButtonPress and KeyPress events, don't-care modifiers are ignored unless the translation entry explicitly specifies ''Any'' in the modifiers field.